 - Use SSL and consider making SSL chain verification necessary.

 - Limit login capability to online-only mode.

-A Visually Appealing Landing Screen
+5. A Visually Appealing Landing Screen

 Many people don’t realize that most apps connect to something in the back end.
-In many cases, creating a backend Application Programmer Interface, or API, for mobile apps is a necessity.
+In many cases, creating a back end Application Programmer Interface, or API, for mobile apps is a necessity.
 These APIs are typically custom developed, but could also be provided by Google, Amazon, Facebook, LinkedIn, Twitter, or comparable third-parties.

-Ask your team what kind of mobile app user data needs to be collected and stored on the backend to see it on multiple devices or create a web interface to connect to that data.
+Ask your team what kind of user data needs to be collected and stored on the back end so mobile app users can see it on multiple devices or create a web interface to connect to that data.
 This allows for an admin web portal to collect data on users.

 The Bottom Line…

 When you hone the design of your mobile app, keep in mind that the success of the app comes from those who use it and whether their needs and goals are met with speed, simplicity, and friendliness.
 You must exceed user expectations right from the start with a stunning, inviting, and intuitive landing screen that evokes emotions.
-Your app should guide the user effortlessly through layers of engagement, with secure login screens and authentication, to the buying process.